jchultarsky101/uamcli/README.md

 An asset contains files, but also can have metadata, which is a collection of key/value pairs that are used to describe the contents.
 For example, you may have a property named "Material" that indicates the type of material used to make a 3D object.

+**_👉 NOTE:_**
+The Unity Asset Manager requires that the metadata property names (i.e. keys) do not contain space characters.
+For example, you may have name "Vendor", but hyou should avoid name like "Main Supplier".
+Although no error will be generated, this property name would not be accessible later.

 While the Unity Asset Manager allows for metadata properties to be declared of different types, the current version UAMCLI only supports text fields.
 This was done to satisfy a specific requirement of a downstream process.
 Future versions may add support for other types (e.g. boolean, etc.).